westonkl/InterviewPrep/README.md

 :page_with_curl: Look up [Mayuko](https://www.youtube.com/watch?v=J5gy9iqjwXM&list=PLIin1ELTMmjYqKAYlb8Ll41c4Dl8PGgTD&index=7) and [Ken Jee](https://www.youtube.com/c/KenJee1) for the best resume advice

 ## Applying
-:keyboard: I recommend applying to as many places that fit your resume/skillset as possible and as early as possible.
+:magnet: I recommend applying to as many places that fit your resume/skillset as possible and as early as possible.
 [best times to apply](https://betterprogramming.pub/the-software-engineering-application-timeline-f0b064927a1f)

 [Linkedin](https://www.linkedin.com/feed/) has expensive job postings so mostly big companies are posting and they are extremely competitive.
 Consider using [Indeed](https://www.indeed.com/) if you are strugging.